Black Christmas (1974 film): Filming

-Margot Kidder remembered shooting the film as being "fun.
+Kidder remembered shooting the film as being "fun.
 I really bonded with Andrea Martin, filming in Toronto and Ontario.
 Olivia Hussey was a bit of an odd one.
 She was obsessed with the idea of falling in love with Paul McCartney through her psychic.
 We were a little hard on her for things like that".

 Post-production

 The composer of the film's score, Carl Zittrer, stated in an interview that he created the film's mysterious music by tying forks, combs, and knives onto the strings of the piano to warp the sound of the keys.
 Zittrer also stated that he would distort the sound further by recording its sound onto an audiotape and make the sound slower.
 The audio for the disturbing phone calls was performed by multiple actors including Mancuso and director Bob Clark.
 Mancuso stated in an interview that he stood on his head during the recording sessions to compress his thorax and make his voice sound more demented.
 Mancuso spent only three days recording dialogue for the character, later recalling the experience as being very "avant-garde", with Clark encouraging him to improvise with the character's voice.

 During preparation in 1975 for the film's American release, Warner Bros. studio executives asked Clark to change the concluding scene to show Clare's boyfriend, Chris, appear in front of Jess and say, "Agnes, don't tell them what we did" before killing her.
 However, Clark insisted on keeping the ending ambiguous.
 The original title of the film was initially planned to be Stop Me.
 Clark has stated in an interview that he came up with the film's official title, saying that he enjoyed the irony of a dark event occurring during a festive holiday.
 According to Clark as well, Warner Bros. changed the title to Silent Night, Evil Night for the United States theatrical release.